List of freeways in Victoria: West Gate Freeway

-The West Gate Freeway is a 14 kilometre Freeway which starts at the Burnley Tunnel at Melbourne and turns into the Princes Freeway near Laverton North.
+The West Gate Freeway is a 14 kilometre Freeway which starts at the Burnley Tunnel at Southbank and turns into the Princes Freeway near Laverton North.
 The Westgate Freeway replaces the Princes Freeway between Laverton and Melbourne.
-The Westgate Bridge is on the Westgate Freeway.
-The Westgate Freeway has 8 lanes for its entire length.
+The West Gate Bridge is on the Westgate Freeway.
+The Westgate Freeway has eight lanes for its entire length.
 Its major junctions are the CityLink, Western Ring Road, Geelong Road, Docklands Highway, Montague Street and St Kilda Road.
-The major towns are Melbourne and Laverton North.
+The major suburbs are Melbourne central business district and Laverton North.

 Geelong Ring Road

-The Geelong Ring Road is a freeway that bypasses Geelong.
-It starts at the Princes Freeway at Corio and ends at the Princes Highway at Waurn Ponds.
-Geelong Ring Road is 25 kilometres long.
-The Geelong Ring Road has 4 lanes for its entire length.
+The Geelong Ring Road is a freeway that bypasses Geelong.Starting at the Princes Freeway at Corio and ends at the Princes Highway at Waurn Ponds. it is 25 kilometres long.
+The Geelong Ring Road has four lanes for its entire length.
 Its major intersections are Midland Highway, Hamilton Highway, Bacchus Marsh Road and Cox Road.
 The Geelong Ring Road was built in sections, the first section being complete in 2008.

-M2
+Freeways denoted as M2

 CityLink

 The elevated Western Link extends the existing Tullamarine Freeway, lengthening it to terminate it five kilometres further south at the West Gate Freeway in Port Melbourne.
-It includes the Bolte Bridge, named after former Premier Sir Henry Bolte over the Yarra River in the Docklands; a long elevated section over Dudley Flats and Moonee Ponds Creek and a tube-like sound barrier in Flemington where the road passes close to a number of community housing towers.
-City link then continues on connecting to the Tullamarine Freeway at Strathmore.
+It includes the Bolte Bridge over the Yarra River in the Docklands; a long elevated section over Dudley Flats and Moonee Ponds Creek and a tube-like sound barrier in Flemington where the road passes close to a number of community housing towers.
+CityLink then continues on connecting to the Tullamarine Freeway at Strathmore.

 Tullamarine Freeway

 The Tullamarine Freeway is a 13 kilometre Freeway which continues on from CityLink at Strathmore and turns into Sunbury Road at Tullamarine.
-The Tullamarine Freeway links Melbourne to the Airport.
-The Tullamarine Freeway is a very busy road during all hours of the day.
-The Tullamarine Freeway has 8 lanes for its entire length.
+The Tullamarine Freeway links the Melbourne central business district to Melbourne Airport with eight lanes for its entire length.
 Its major junctions are Calder Freeway, Western Ring Road and Sunbury Road.
-The major towns it passes through are Strathmore and Tullamarine.
+The major suburbs it passes through are Strathmore and Tullamarine.

-M3
+Freeways denoted as M3

 Eastern Freeway

-The Eastern Freeway is an 18 kilometre Freeway which continues on from EastLink at Nunawading and ends at Alexandra Parade at Melbourne.
-The Eastern Freeway has 6 lanes for all of its length.
-It can get busy during the afternoon.
+The Eastern Freeway is an 18 kilometre Freeway which continues on from EastLink at Nunawading and ends at Alexandra Parade at Collingwood.
+The Eastern Freeway has six lanes for all of its length.
 Like Eastlink The Eastern Freeway is a part of M3 route.
-Its major intersections are Springvale Road, Chandler Highway, Burke Road. and Hoddle Street.
-The Major towns are Box Hill, Doncaster and Melbourne.
+Its major intersections are Springvale Road, Chandler Highway, Burke Road and Hoddle Street.
+The Major suburbs are Box Hill and Doncaster.

 EastLink

 Eastlink is a Tollway which continues from the Eastern Freeway at Nunawading and goes for 39 kilometres to Frankston Freeway at Carrum Downs.
-It has 4 lanes between Frankston Freeway and Thompson Road, from there it continues as 6 lanes.
+It has four lanes between Frankston Freeway and Thompson Road, from there it continues as six lanes.
 Eastlink links Frankston to Ringwood.
 Eastlink's major junctions are the Monash Freeway, Princes Highway, Maroondah Highway, Burwood Highway, Springvale Road and Thompsons Road.
-The major towns Eastlink passes through are Carrum Downs, Bangholme, Dandenong South, Springvale, Rowville and Ringwood.
+The major suburbs Eastlink passes through are Carrum Downs, Bangholme, Dandenong South, Springvale, Rowville and Ringwood.